rivue/Gamified-Study-Tool/README.md

         - ability to verify by school email which helps with filtering results?
         - ⭐️ Stripe implementation
             - have to think abt what different payment levels mean / how I want to do it

-        - ✅ ⭐️ For course owner, add a “settings” gear button maybe to the left / right of the course name
-                - this would enable them to add people / delete people, change visibility settings I think? or check different boxes for question types, or see users or something users could add a note for each unit or something
-                - ✅ ⭐️ backfill true / false for is_public (true)
-        - do vthisv right after ^this^
-        - ✅ ⭐️ visibility of different courses? are they all public like quizlet or am I trying to form a tight knit group like clash royale?
-            - ✅ ⭐️ for private, users would need some sort of short invite code
-            - change

     # basically in library browser, see all libraries
     # then add ability to leave libraries (later)